 Cloud Computing Best Practices

-1. Advanced Cost Optimization Strategies ๐ฐ
+1. Cost Optimization Strategies

 2. Security

-- Enable multi-factor authentication
+- Enable multi-factor authentication.

-- Use encryption
+- Use least-privilege access.

-- Cache effectively
+- Cache effectively.

-- Use CDN services
+- Use CDN services for global static content.

-- Monitor metrics
+- Monitor metrics.

-- Optimize code
+- Optimize code and database queries.

 Common Cloud Computing Challenges and Solutions